 Lastly, it is important to note that what reasonable adjustments are suitable for an individual employee is a very personal and individualised discussion.
-There is no exhaustive list available of all the potential adjustments for all possible health conditions and disabilities, however, you should try, wherever possible, to agree the reasonable adjustments which you expect will have the most positive impact on your health and wellbeing at work.
+There is no exhaustive list available of all the potential adjustments for all possible health conditions and disabilities, however, you should try to, wherever possible, agree the reasonable adjustments which the employee expects will have the most positive impact on their health and wellbeing at work.